 Now, someone else is offering to do it.
-Rocky Mountaineer, a Canadian luxury train company known for its domestic scenic journeys, has just launched its inaugural route in the USA, bringing the Rocky Mountaineer to Colorado and Utah.
-Chugging along between Moab, the gateway town to the several iconic national parks, and Denver, the breathy capital of Colorado, the train offers a relaxing journey through some of the most beautiful mountainous canyons, while serving gourmet food and wines.
-Rocky Mountaineer’s two-day basic package includes a ride between Moab and Denver, with a night stopover in Glenwood Springs for $1100 per person.
-A notch up from that, their Rockies to the Red Rocks Classic journey adds overnight stays in Moab and Denver for $1619 — and is well worth it.
+Rocky Mountaineer, a Canadian luxury train company known for its domestic scenic journeys, has launched a route in the US, bringing the Rocky Mountaineer to Colorado and Utah.
+Chugging along between Moab, the gateway town to several iconic national parks, and Denver, the capital of Colorado, the train offers a relaxing journey through some of the most beautiful canyons, while serving gourmet food and wines.
+Rocky Mountaineer’s two-day basic package includes a ride between Moab and Denver, with a night stopover in Glenwood Springs for a starting price of $1550 per person.
+A notch up from that, their Rockies to the Red Rocks Classic journey adds overnight stays in Moab and Denver starts at $2015 — and is well worth it.
 Although it may seem pricey, the overall experience is akin to a luxury cruise.
-And because that quick two-day ride is bound to only whet a traveler’s appetite, the company offers a total of 24 tack-on packages, plus you can always add a night or two on your own.
+And because that quick two-day ride is bound to only whet a traveler’s appetite, the company offers a total of 12 packages, plus you can always add a night or two on your own.
 With so many choices, here’s one easy itinerary, along with a few potential extras.

 Wander in Moab

-Your Rockies to the Red Rocks Classic adventure begins in Moab, a mountain town hugged by the towering red cliffs with gorgeous views in nearly every direction.
+Your Rockies to the Red Rocks Classic adventure begins in Moab, a mountain town hugged by towering red cliffs with gorgeous views in nearly every direction.
 Take your time to browse its downtown shops for souvenirs and hiking gear.
-For a small town, Moab has a surprisingly epicurean food scene— for dinner relish seafood ceviche and perfectly sizzled stakes at Josie Wyatt’s Grille.
-As you overnight at the spacious Hyatt Place, go stargazing from its rooftop pool and Jacuzzi.
-There’s an option to tour some of the parks—choose the Salt Lake City Excursion package that includes a half-day trip to Canyonlands National Park and Dead Horse Point State Park for a little over $2000.
-Want to start as far as Las Vegas or see more natural wonders like Bryce Canyon and Zion National Park?
-There are options for that, too.
+For a small town, Moab has a surprisingly epicurean food scene — for dinner, relish seafood ceviche and perfectly sizzled steaks at Josie Wyatt’s Grille.
+As you overnight at the spacious Hyatt Place, go stargazing from its rooftop pool and jacuzzi.
+There’s an option to tour some of the parks — choose the Salt Lake City Excursion package that includes a half-day trip to Canyonlands National Park and Dead Horse Point State Park.

 All Aboard the Rocky Mountaineer to Colorado